ant-design/ant-design/docs/react/practical-projects.en-US.md

 In this model:

-- `namespace` represent the key on global state
+- `namespace` represents the key on global state
-- `state` is the initial value, here is an empty array
+- `state` is the initial value, here it is an empty array
 - `reducers` is equivalent to a reducer in redux, accepting an action, and update state simultaneously

 Then don't forget to require it in `index.js`: